How we handle your complaints, and advice on how to complain about a school, an early years provider or a children's social care service.

 Concerns about financial irregularity or impropriety

-We take all concerns relating to organisations funded by the Department for Education seriously.
+We take all concerns relating to organisations we fund seriously.
 We will open an investigation in cases where concerns have been raised in good faith and there is sufficient evidence to support them.

-Should we decide to open an investigation following a complaint, the department cannot guarantee that the identity of individuals will remain unknown.
-Individuals considering a formal disclosure to the department may therefore wish to seek their own independent advice before going ahead with their complaint.
+Should we decide to open an investigation following a complaint, we will try to respect the confidentiality of complainants during our investigation.
+We cannot guarantee that the identity of individuals will remain unknown.
+If the allegation is sufficiently serious we may reveal your identity without your consent.

-Individuals wishing to raise concerns relating to financial irregularity in organisations funded by us should write to the Department for Education’s Internal Audit Investigation Team with full details.
+Individuals wishing to raise concerns relating to financial irregularity in the organisations we fund should write to our Internal Audit Investigation Team with full details.

 Department for Education